sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

 ## Trading mode
 When we trade with the news-trader we use it from the JForex platform of Dukascopy.
 Under the Navigator tab we can import and compile strategies we want to run.

+Our NewsStradleStrategy.java file is in the src.com.madar.strategies folder.
+The other files needed for the strategy are in the src.com.madar.library.newsstradle folder.
+We need to import only the NewsStradleStrategy.java file, if our SDK is deployed properly the other dependencies will be found during the compile process.

-The strategy needs two files to trade: run-trade-schedule.csv - this file containes the names of events we want to trade and the time of the event multisettings.csv - this file containes the multiple parameter scenarios for the events we want to trade Some example files for proper formating can be found in the example_data_files folder, but before running the strategy we can import our own files in the JForex platform.
+The strategy needs two resource files to trade: run-trade-schedule.csv - this file containes the names of events we want to trade and the time of the event multisettings.csv - this file containes the multiple parameter scenarios for the events we want to trade Some example files for proper formating can be found in the example_data_files folder, but before running the strategy we can import our own files in the JForex platform.